 The fund may make sustainable investments in companies considered to be contributing to both environmental and social objectives.
 The fund does not make a distinction in importance between various environmental or social objectives and therefore has not stated a minimum proportion of sustainable investments with a social objective.
+Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
-The fund invests in derivative instruments as part of its investment focus.
-These derivatives are used to meet both short-term and long-term portfolio strategies in a suitable manner.
-The fund uses index-based financial instruments with sustainability criteria built into the underlying index when available in the current market and when otherwise considered to be appropriate.
-The fund may hold liquid assets for the management of liquidity and risks.
+With the purpose of liquidity and risk management the fund may hold cash.
 This category may also include securities for which relevant data is unavailable.
+The fund investments in underlying funds have exposure to derivative instruments.
+These funds use index-based financial instruments with sustainability requirements built into the underlying index when available in the current market and when otherwise considered to be appropriate.